 Starting with the 18-19th Century it became common to build houses out of bricks.
 During that time the typical Transylvanian farms were erected and they still guard aligned the paths of the village.

 In 2011, the former Coordination Office for Fortified Churches, in cooperation with the district consistory Mediaș, carried out emergency repairs on the roof of the church, which were mainly financed by donations from the hometown community of Saxons.

-Since August 2016 Sabine Haranzha has been committed to the church in the name of the “Kulturerbe Kirchenburgen e.V.” association.
+Since August 2016 Sabine Reither has been committed to the church.
 In cooperation with the Fortified Churches Foundation and the district consitory Mediaș, she is working on organisation of repairs to the building.

+In 2020 she founded the German association Pro Groß Kopisch e.V. in order to better coordinate futurte projects and administer donations for the fortified church.

 In 2018 the roof of the nave was climbed and moved.
 In the process, 10,000 old bricks were exchanged for traditionally manufactured plain tiles.
 Only the 300 ridge tiles needed had to be purchased.
 54m beams and 3.700m roof battens were renewed.
 The junction between the bell tower and the nave was particularly difficult, as it was here that the greatest damage existed.
 All rain gutters, downpipes and gutters were replaced or newly installed.
 The sum of 15.500 Euro needed for the repair could be paid from donations.
 Further work is planned for 2019.

 To find out more, visit the facebook-page of Copșa Mare.